fusion809/fusion809.github.io-old/_posts/2015-11-26-bash-scripting-and-the-command-line-an-introduction-for-sabayon-users.md

 ## Terminology
 {% include image.html image="Terminology-0.9.1.png" width="1000px" float="none" description="Terminology 0.9.1 running under Moksha" %}
-{% include links.html package="x11-terms/terminology" program="Terminology" link="https://www.enlightenment.org/about-terminology" %} is the terminal emulator of the Enlightenment desktop environment.
+{% include links.html package="x11-terms/terminology" program="Terminology" link="https://www.enlightenment.org/about-terminology" wp="Terminology_(software)" %} is the terminal emulator of the Enlightenment desktop environment.
 Compared to other GTEs it is less intuitive and can be irritating to get the ropes of, because of how different it is to other GTEs.
 My experience is fairly limited with it, due to the fact I find it frustrating and hence have usually opted for less irritating alternatives like Konsole and LXTerminal.
 Despite this it does seem quite customizable and feature-packed, in fact, on their [about page](https://www.enlightenment.org/about-terminology) at enlightenment.org, it even says you can view image files (including bitmap and vector images) in Terminology.

 ### Rating(s)
 {% include TE-ratings.html availability="8.
 Not pre-installed on any official Sabayon edition, but can be easily installed using Entropy." customizability="9.
 Colour scheme, keybindings and several other features are customizable." features="9.
 Feature-packed, can even view image files in it" sru="8." gist="cc49c4322790078ae7e0" overall="8" %}

-## Xfce4 Terminal
+## Xfce Terminal
 {% include image.html image="Xfce-terminal.png" width="1000px" float="none" description="Xfce4 Terminal 0.6.3" %}
 {% include links.html package="x11-terms/xfce4-terminal" program="Xfce Terminal" link="http://docs.xfce.org/apps/terminal/start" wp="Terminal_(Xfce)" %} is the terminal emulator of Xfce.
 I have personally found it, despite using more RAM than LXTerminal, less customizable and feature-packed.
 It is based on the GTK+3 toolkit.